 In many instances, a product or program is first created and the tactics follow.

 - Itineraries outline a suggested route or order to visit recommended stops.
-Some itineraries take visitors to the must-see assets in a specific region while others speak to a theme: family-friendly, food and beverage, history and arts.
+Some itineraries take visitors to the must-see assets in a specific region, while others speak to a theme such as family-friendly or history and arts.
 They help travelers envision what their visit may look like – whether that’s across a county, region or even a state.
 Rhonda provides some great examples of collaborative itineraries as well as tips for creating your own FIT itinerary.

 - Collateral visually explains collaborative programs or highlights activities in a region.
 Guides can be downloaded off websites, distributed via welcome centers or passed out at shows.
-Country Byways’ 15-page brochure colorfully showcases the fun and thrilling things to do across the communities of Genesee, Wyoming, Livingston & Orleans Counties.
+Fresh Air Adventures‘ brochure colorfully showcases the fun and thrilling things to do across the communities of Genesee, Wyoming, Livingston & Orleans Counties.

 - Trade Shows introduce collaborative marketing programs to specific audiences, such as international groups.
 These programs can also benefit from attending media shows.
 For example, the Haunted History Trail meets journalists, bloggers and influencers interested in learning about the spooky history of New York State attractions.